sylviajsy/react-game/README.md

   ```bash
     npm run dev
   ````
 6. You will see `Local: http://localhost:5173/` in terminal, right click it.
 The game will launch automatically in your default browser

+# 🛠️ Tech Stack
+- React.js
+- React Hooks: `useState`, `useEffect`
+- CSS3 (Grid, Flexbox)
+- Unsplash REST API
+- Build Tool: Vite